hexops-graveyard/mach-examples/README.md

 ## Join the community

-Join the Mach community [on Discord](https://discord.gg/XNG3NZgCqp) or [Matrix](https://matrix.to/#/#hexops:matrix.org) to discuss this project, ask questions, get help, etc.
+Join the Mach community [on Discord](https://discord.gg/XNG3NZgCqp) to discuss this project, ask questions, get help, etc.

 ## Issues